Skip to main content

 In the next section, we’ll explore a framework for guiding your employees towards development goals that do just that.

 As a people manager, it’s up to you to help align your direct reports’ needs and strengths with the overarching business strategy.
-While this might seem challenging, we’ve broken it down into 4 straightforward steps for shaping growth goals that land in the “sweet spot” of development:
+While this might seem challenging, we’ve broken the process down into four straightforward steps for shaping growth goals that land in the “sweet spot” of development:

 1. Understand your employees

 Part of your job as a manager is to understand your direct reports.
-This includes learning their career aspirations, strengths, areas of improvement, motivations, and so on.
-When you know your team well, you can be a better coach and manager, helping to foster the growth and passions of each of your direct reports.
+This includes learning their career advancement aspirations, strengths, areas of improvement, motivations, and so on.
+When you know your team well, you can be a better coach and manager, fostering the growth and passions of each of your direct reports.

 Questions to ask your employees: